pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 ## Configuration

-`PNConfiguration` stores user-provided settings that control SDK behavior.
+PNConfiguration stores settings that control SDK behavior.

+Important:
+- Always set UserId (UTF-8 up to 92 alphanumeric chars).
+If not set, you cannot connect.

 ### Method(s)

-To create `configuration` instance you can use the following function in the C# SDK:
+To create configuration instance:

 ```
 1